TangramDev/WebRT_Chromium_Stable/README.md

 <h2>
 <p>Execute the following command:

-	$ ..\getWebRTbranch 106.0.5249.x 106.0.5249.y WebRTBase
+	$ ..\getWebRTbranch 106.0.5249.x your_branch_name WebRTBase
-Here, 106.0.5249.y comes from [<i>ChromiumVer.txt</i>](https://github.com/TangramDev/WebRT_Chromium_Stable/blob/main/ChromiumVer.txt), WebRTBase is the source code branch that supports WebRuntime created in the above steps, and x is an integer.
+Here, WebRTBase is the source code branch that supports WebRuntime created in the above steps, and x is an integer, you will obtain a branch with webruntime support you expected.
 </p>
 </h2>